erharrison/MXChip-Workshop/Steps/SendingTheTemperature.md

 * The command palette will show the steps again, with the arrow pointing to *Azure Functions*.
 Press enter to continue.
 * Enter a globally unique name for the function app.
 * Select the *.NET* runtime.
-* Select *+ Create new storage account* and use the default name.
-* Select the Azure region closes to your physical location to create the Azure Function app in.
 * The function app will be provisioned, with a pop up showing progress.

 ## Send messages from the MXChip to the IoT Hub